alexstevovich/lydio/README.md

 This project is not open source.
 It is exposed to satisfy requirements related to my business.
 _Thank you for your understanding_

+Copyright © 2015-2025 Alex Stevovich.
+All Rights Reserved.
+No permission is granted to use, copy, modify, distribute, sublicense, or create derivative works of this software, in whole or in part, without explicit prior written permission from the copyright holder.

 See `LICENSE` and `TRADEMARK.md` for more.